js2264/RegAtlas/dashboard.Ahringer/releases/logs.md

 ------------

+## [0.5.1] - 2020-02-10
+- Added home tab
+- Speed up the loading
+- Corrected the "regulatory_class" column in the atac table (exploring tab)
+- Updated lab photo and

 ## [0.5.0] - 2020-02-09
 - Moved many loading functions to server file.
 Notably, GenomicRanges is loaded automatically, and only when needed.
 - put a reactiveEvent for single gene searches.